+I need this Stir-Fried Asparagus with Ginger and Sesame.
 It’s been a long winter.
-Snow and cold temperatures left me feeling like all I wanted to do was bake and roast, keeping the oven going for hours at a time.
+Snow and cold temperatures left me feeling like all I wanted to do was bake and roast.
+My fondest desire was to keep the oven on for hours.
 But last week I saw the first sign of spring – asparagus in grocery stores!
 OK, maybe a few crocuses popped up too, but it was the asparagus that caught my eye, and my fancy.

-I stir-fry year round, but particularly love to use the technique with fresh vegetables that come into season in the warmer months.
+I stir-fry year round.
+But I particularly love to stir-fry fresh vegetables that come into season in the warmer months.
 Asparagus stir-fry beautifully, flavored with a simple and light ginger and sesame sauce.
-Bingo – I grabbed a nice, large bunch of slender asparagus, tossed them into my grocery cart, and off I went to bring springtime into my kitchen.
+Grabbing a slender bunch and tossing them into my grocery cart, I went off to bring springtime into my kitchen.

 While this recipe is my own, I must acknowledge my debt to four Asian friends/writers/cooks, Grace Young, Betty Ann Quirino, Pat Tanumihardja and Amy Besa, because they have taken me inside the world of Asian home cooking.